SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/index.md

 * Log files have a file extension of .json, .blob, or .log.
   * If the file is .json, the JSON objects are extracted and sent to Sumo Logic.
   * If the file is .blob, the JSON objects are extracted and sent to Sumo Logic.
-  * If the file is .log, log lines are sent to Sumo Logic as is.
+  * If the file is .log, log lines are sent to Sumo Logic as-is.
 :::

 For instructions, see [Collect Logs from Azure Blob Storage](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs).